romanlevin/felek/DESIGN.md

 Felek uses Go's `exec.Cmd` to run external processes, and provides a gRPC interface for clients.

 When a `Start` request is received, Felek will try to start an external process using the provided settings (command path, arguments, environment variables, and a working directory path).
-If the process was started successfully, Felek will generate a unique ID for it an store it in a key-value store for later queries.
+If the process was started successfully, Felek will generate a unique UUID for it an store it in a key-value store for later queries.

 The key-value store for started jobs is protected by an `RWMutex` to allow for many readers or a single writer. `Start` and `Stop` require a write lock, while other RPCs require a read lock.